 In this paper, we revisit the prominent notion that ethnoracial diversity and public outcomes are causally related.
 We present evidence that questions the validity of such claims and show that the observed negative association between the contemporary share of Afro-descendant population and public outcomes across Brazilian municipalities is in part due to a common antecedent factor: the uneven distribution of state presence more than 100 years ago.
 In fact, as a consequence of both the poverty and oppression that resulted from slavery, freedmen and runaway slaves were constrained in their movements across the territory.
 They had to seek and settle in isolated areas with weak state presence where they had a chance of forming viable frontier communities.
-Hence, the performance of these 'remote' majority-black localities today does not match that of their neighbors, which benefited from stronger state institutions early on, despite displaying similar levels of government spending.
+Hence, the performance of these 'remote' majority-black localities today does not match that of their neighbors, which benefited from stronger state infrastructure early on, despite displaying similar levels of government spending.

-Our results underline the role of historical legacies (e.g., slavery, state policies, and group settlement choices) in shaping both contemporary demographic composition and public outcomes.
-Although we do not rule out that ethnic demography may be consequential and have an independent causal effect in certain contexts, our results highlight that many of the empirical findings in the literature likely overestimate the effects of diversity and other demographic variables on public outcomes.23
+Our results underline the role of historical legacies (e.g., slavery, state policies, group settlement choices) in shaping both the contemporary demographic composition and public outcomes of municipalities.
+Although we do not rule out that ethnic demography may be consequential and have an independent causal effect in certain contexts, our results highlight that many of the empirical findings in the literature likely overestimate the effects of diversity and other demographic variables on public outcomes.24

 Our findings also speak to the literature that emphasizes the endogeneity of linguistic diversity and state capacity across countries (e.g., Wimmer, 2016).
-In particular, our argument aligns with the notion that ethnic demography may be a consequence of state strength.
+In particular, our argument aligns with the notion that ethnic demography is a consequence of state strength.
 However, it also complements this literature by elucidating the mechanisms that operate across subnational (rather than national) entities and in relation to racial (rather than linguistic) cleavages, which are arguably less susceptible to change.

 In addition to questioning previous theoretical assumptions, the patterns uncovered here have practical implications for future research.
 They emphasize the need for scholars to consider the historical forces that have influenced the distribution of ethnic groups across the geography of the state and whether this spatial organization has persisted over time.
 Moreover, our results speak to the literature on the legacies of slavery (Nunn, 2008; Archarya et al., 2016; Dell and Olken, 2019).
-As indicated by our additional analysis, the long-term effects of slavery may be obscured by the presence of significant countervailing effects.
-For instance, Brazilian municipalities that had higher shares of slaves in the 1870s were also more developed and likely to experience massive inflows of immigration in the post-abolition period.
-As a result, simply comparing places with different shares of enslaved population in the past may not yield much analytical leverage.
+As indicated by our additional analysis, in some settings, the long-term effects of slavery may be obscured by the presence of significant countervailing effects.
+In fact, across Brazil, municipalities that had higher shares of slaves in the 1870s were also likely to experience massive inflows of immigration in the post-abolition period.
+As a result, the shares of enslaved do not add much analytical leverage in explaining long-term outcomes in this case.

-23A priori, the true causal relationship between ethnic demography and public outcomes (when it exists) may be even stronger after we account for the relevant historical forces.
+24A priori, the true causal relationship between ethnic demography and public outcomes (when present) may be even stronger after we account for the relevant historical forces.
 However, this is unlikely to be the case in most empirical settings for the reasons described in the section above.